syncfusion-content/xamarin-docs/Xamarin/Chips/Events.md

 ---
 layout : post
-title : Events for Syncfusion ChipGroup control for Xamarin.Forms description : Learn how to customize the basic features of SfChipGroup platform : xamarin control : Chips documentation : ug
+title : Events for Syncfusion ChipGroup control for Xamarin.Forms description : Learn how to use the SfChipGroup event platform : xamarin control : Chips documentation : ug